 A big part of identifying what you want to say is understanding who you want to say it to.
+Ask yourself these important questions to better understand your target audience:

 Tip: Feel free to list everything that comes to mind.
 Once you’re done, you can go over it a few times and cut it down to the core points.

+This is probably the most important step, writing a good script.
+It’s the skeleton that your video will be built on.
 You may be tempted to throw in everything and the kitchen sink.
 But a solid rule in creative processes is “less is more.”

-If you’re not sure about this, a good animation studio is usually staffed with skilled professional scriptwriters who can put your message into words for you.
+Distill your message down to its core points to keep it short, to-the-point, and interesting.
+If you’re not sure about this, a good whiteboard animation agency is usually staffed with skilled professional scriptwriters who can put your message into words for you.

 A storyboard is a series of rough sketches and diagrams that capture the ideas and direction of the entire video.
+It helps you visualize your video before it even exists.

 Here’s an example of one of our storyboards, for Closet Factory:

-Your voiceover needs to be clear, expressive, easy to understand and matches the tone and emotion required from the script.
+Your voiceover needs to be clear, expressive, easy to understand, and matches the tone and emotion required from the script.

+The narration and visuals need to work in-step, like a pair of feet dancing.
+They do different things at the same time, but they’re working closely together.
 You can’t have one going faster than the other or it all falls apart.

+Use a good microphone and a quiet, insulated room for best results.
 If working with an animation studio, they would suggest options for the best voice talent that suits your needs.

 That way you’ll already have everything you need when it’s time to get started with the animation work!